Here’s how long the average couple dates before getting married

 Additionally, because people are waiting, it means they’ll probably be more experienced with dealing with long-term relationships.
 The average bride and groom will have had two serious relationships before settling down.
 The study also revealed that this generation no longer feels compelled to tie the knot, unlike many of our parents, with 83% saying they felt no pressure to marry and 84% having discussed it before the proposal.

-And if we’re spending more time getting to know each other before committing to spending “forever” together, divorce rates will likely decline.
+And if couples are spending more time getting to know each other before committing to spending “forever” together, divorce rates will likely decline.
 Bridebook founder Hamish Shephard said,

 This sounds like fantastic news to us!
 Longer lasting, happy unions are definitely worth celebrating.